CalAcademy-Genomics/calacademy-genomics.github.io/equipment/nanodrop.md

 For samples with DNA concentrations >100 ng/µL, a dilution of 25 ng/µL should be made to work with for PCR.

 {: .note }
+The NanoDrop Ultra has an underglow light that will display the following colors.
+Note that a "fail" result is not uncommon when working with non-model or preserved samples, and that good data can still be obtained even when QC results are suboptimal.
    | Light condition | Meaning                        |
    |:----------------|:-------------------------------|
    |Off              | Powered off/Energy Saver Mode  |